 Chemical Hygiene, also know as laboratory safety, covers safety aspects relating to chemical hazards at the college.
 Employees and students have the right to know about hazards and individual ways to reduce risk of exposure to these hazards.
 The college's Chemical Hygiene Plan (PDF) helps explain specific work practices and procedures for all work involving hazardous substances.

 A safety data sheet lists information on chemical substances or mixtures and contains information on the manufacturer, chemical identification, hazardous ingredients, physical/chemical characteristics, fire/explosion hazards, reactivity, health hazards, precautions, and control measures.

 Individual departments at the college are responsible for maintaining and updating safety data sheets as items are purchased or replaced.
 Safety data sheets should be filed within the department where the chemical is used and also in the Office of Environmental Health and Safety.
-Please contact Environmental Health and Safety for assistance in obtaining an MSDS on a particular substance.
+Contact Environmental Health and Safety for assistance in obtaining a data sheet on a particular substance.